-- Exchange configuration between multiple Rudder instances; - Keep an history of major changes.
+- Exchange configuration between multiple Rudder instances, in particular when having distinct environments; - Keep an history of major changes.

 9.1.1.1 Changes testing

 Export the current configuration of Rudder before you begin to make any change you have to test: if anything goes wrong, you can return to this archived state.